aetherfy/AeFi/README.md

 # AeFi
 Git repository for the AeFi project (pronounced aye-e-fye).
-Brought to you by Aetherfy, LLC (pronounced ether-fy).
+Brought to you by Aetherfy, LLC (pronounced ether-fye).

 URL http://aetherfy.com